Semesse/flowp/site/docs/tutorial/channel/api.md

 Sets channel's output mode to `pipe` and all messages will be directly written to target (unless [frozen](#freeze)).
 You can pass an extra `options` param to setup an error handler.
 Capacity related checks are skipped so this is faster than [receive](#receive) and [stream](#stream).

+You can only have one pipe target at a time, but you can use `ChannelHub` if you want multiple readers

 Some pipe helpers are available and exported under [pipe](../pipe) namespace.

 #### unpipe